Btk: One Management Option for Spongy MothDOWNLOAD

 Bt is the abbreviation for Bacillus thuringiensis, a native bacterium commonly found in soil and on plants.
 Thousands of Bt varieties exist in nature, each with its own unique characteristics.
 Most Bt varieties are insect pathogens that cause disease in specific groups of insects, and several are registered with the U.S. Environmental Protection Agency (EPA) as microbial insecticides.
 Though Bt products can be highly effective in controlling specific insects, they have little impact on other animals.
 Therefore, sprays made with Bt pose much less risk of affecting non-target organisms than conventional chemical insecticide sprays.

-The Bt products used to control gypsy moth during outbreaks are made from a strain known as Bacillus thuringiensis var. kurstaki HD-1, or more simply, as Btk.
-Btk has been used for gypsy moth control in the northeastern U.S. since 1961 and in Michigan since 1985.
+The Bt products used to control spongy moth during outbreaks are made from a strain known as Bacillus thuringiensis var. kurstaki HD-1, or more simply, as Btk.
+Btk has been used for spongy moth control in the northeastern U.S. since 1961 and in Michigan since 1985.

 Soon after caterpillars feed on leaves sprayed with Btk, they stop feeding.
 If the caterpillars consume enough Btk, they die after a few days from a combination of starvation, damage to their digestive system and bacterial growth within their bodies.